evan-rf/etachov.github.io/_posts/2016-02-27-election-feed.md

      ## apply the function to the list of nodes and turn the result into a data.frame
     elect_raw <- as.data.frame(lapply(node_list, nodeGet))

-     ## set the names using the original list
+     ## set the variable names using the original list
     names(elect_raw) <- gsub("//item/", "", node_list)

 **3. Clean and subset for countries of interest:**

 This leaves us with a messy data.frame that we'll clean up using <code>dplyr</code> and regular expressions.
-Once you have the tidy data.frame you can subset by a vector of countries and write it out as a .csv file or upload it to Google Sheets with the very helpful <code>googlesheets</code> package from [Jenny Bryan](https://github.com/jennybc/googlesheets)
+Once we have the tidy data.frame that we can subset by a vector of countries and save as needed.

      ## clean up the data with some regex and dplyr
     elect <- elect_raw %>%